almost 6 years ago - Natalia_GGG - Direct link

 This league I've been working a lot on an older skill category which hasn’t seen major changes in quite a while: revamping the original skills and making quite a few new ones as well.
 I’m a bit limited on what I can reveal at this time (we have news posts coming soon), but suffice to say I think the changes will enable some interesting builds and breathe life back into truly ethical forms of gameplay.

-almost 4 years ago - Bex_GGG - Direct link
+over 4 years ago - Bex_GGG - Direct link

 In continuation of our Developer Interview news series, we took a moment to chat with Eben from our community team about his work with Grinding Gear Games.
 Many of you will already be familiar with Eben's work on trailers, skill demonstrations, microtransaction videos and more!